YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 * After a [MUPIP FREEZE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#mupip-freeze) of the database, use [MUPIP EXTRACT](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#extract) to extract the database nodes, and [MUPIP LOAD](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#load) to load them into a new database file created by [MUPIP CREATE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#create).
 A binary format will give you the fastest extract and load times.
 Note that you should use a MUPIP FREEZE across all regions of a database to ensure consistency of the database.
 The MUPIP EXTRACT and MUPIP LOAD processes can run concurrently for the regions.

 * After a [MUPIP INTEG](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#integ) to verify the structural integrity of database files, use [MUPIP UPGRADE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#mupip-upgrade) to upgrade the database file header to the 2.x format, followed by a [MUPIP REORG UPGRADE](https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#upgrade) to upgrade the individual blocks.
+MUPIP REORG UPGRADE can run concurrently with normal database usage.

 If you wish to use a database file created or used by r2.04 on a prior release of YottaDB or a GT.M version, contact your YottaDB support channel.